-- 3 In Audio Settings > Voice, do one of the following: - Click Enable voice recording I to record a voice-over.
-Click the Sound Check button to test your voice input. - Click Disable voice recording O to disable voice-over recording. - 4 Enable or disable System audio and adjust the slider to your preference. - 5 In Control Settings, the following options are available: - Mouse click animation Enable to include mouse clicks in the screen capture. - Enable F10/F11 shortcut key Turns the keyboard shortcuts for screen capture on and off.
+- 3 In Audio Settings, choose one of the following Voice options: - Click ON to record a voice-over.
+Click the Sound Check button to test your voice input. - Click OFF to disable voice-over recording. - 4 In the Audio Settings, choose one of the following System audio settings: - Click ON to include system or microphone audio and adjust the slider to your preference. - Click OFF to disable System audio. - 5 In Control Settings, the following options are available: - Mouse click animation Enable to include mouse clicks in the screen capture. - Enable F10/F11 shortcut key Turns the keyboard shortcuts for screen capture on and off.